 My experience of this thuggery as recounted here is minor when compared with the true target for their attack – the constant and openly stated target! – which is the authority of Pope Francis.
 This is being attacked every day by thousands of online blog voices, most of them anonymous (like “Mundabor” or this Maryla Chidell hiding behind “mmvc”) and many of them in some way connected with extreme right political movements and conspiracy theories.
 The Catholic faithful must support Pope Francis always: that is the best way to combat this radical-traditionalist fascism and expose it for what it really is.

 The Editor of The Tablet Brendan Walsh read this blog article yesterday and wrote to me this morning:

 “This is interesting background, and very helpful to read.”
 (15/02/21)

 Update Ash Wednesday 17 February 2021

 I am pleased to say that the totally inappropriate intervention by Maryla Chidell of “Catholicism Pure” (sic), intended to damage my writing on WherePeterIs.com, had no lasting effect beyond ruining publication of the above article.
 In new communications, the Managing Editor of the site – which supports Pope Francis against the attacks of the schismatic “traditionalists” – has invited me to submit more work and I shall write something during Lent.
-Thanks to those who sent supportive legal advice but I decided not to take legal action.
-It is complicated and expensive: that’s why ‘cancel culture’ thugs mostly get away with it!

 The “Walking Out of the World” blog pilgrimage series will continue after a Lent pause, resuming on Palm Sunday.